If you’re thinking about learning French, then I’d wager you’ve probably come across Duolingo’s French course.

 Passive learning is the stuff you do away from the classroom (or in this case Duolingo).
 It’s watching TV shows, listening to music, reading books, and having real-life conversations.

-While Duolingo’s French course does a lot more to hit on passive learning than most of Duolingo’s other courses (thanks to things like stories, conversation lessons and podcasts), it’s still not an all-in-one solution for learning French.
+While Duolingo’s French course does a lot more to hit on passive learning than most of Duolingo’s other courses, it’s still not an all-in-one solution for learning French.

-Whatever stage you’re at in your French-learning journey, Duolingo’s French course is undoubtedly one of the most well-rounded and polished courses currrently available.
+Whatever stage you’re at in your French-learning journey, Duolingo’s French course is undoubtedly one of the most well-rounded and polished courses currently available.

 You’ll also have a blast working through the course as you compete in the weekly leagues and alongside your friends!